 May 12, 2012, The Hindu (Tamil Nadu, India)

-After experiencing good results with both the System of Rice Intensification and adaptation of SRI principles to finger millet, the AME Foundation (AMEF) began trying out SRI principles on red gram with 35 farmers in five villages of Bangarpet Taluk in 2010-2011.
-In the case of red gram, the practices promoted by AMEF include using less seed, transplanting seedlings of right age; wider spacing; weed management and other sustainable agriculture practices (in-situ soil and water management practices, seed treatment, use of bio agents, etc.).
+After experiencing good results with both SRI and adaptation of SRI principles to finger millet, the AME Foundation (AMEF) began trying out SRI principles on red gram with 35 farmers in five villages of Bangarpet Taluk in 2010-2011.
+Red gram, the practices promoted by AMEF include using less seed, transplanting seedlings of right age; wider spacing; weed management and other sustainable agriculture practices (in-situ soil and water management practices, seed treatment, use of bio agents, etc.).
 Transplanting 30-35 day old seedlings helps avoid low yields related to late planting in direct -seeded fields when rains are late.
 With the new system, the yield increased by more than 70% with farmers harvesting approximately 6 quintals per acre as opposed to the usual average yield in the area of 3.5 quintals/acre.
 (See the AMEF publication System of Crop Intensification: AMEF Experience in Red Gram for more information).